Places Menu

 בית לחם – "House of Bread"

-Ancient town five miles south of Jerusalem
+Located five miles south of Jerusalem in the modern-day West Bank

-Wikipedia | Bible Dictionary | Guide to Scriptures | Bible Photographs | Bible Maps | Google Maps
+Wikipedia / Bible Dictionary / Guide to Scriptures / Bible Photographs / Bible Maps / Google Maps

 -